Image Blog Agile Kanban

 Looking for a Kanban For Software Development Tool?

 Try Hansoft.
 You can apply all these principles and more.
-Even better, Hansoft lets you combine Kanban with Scrum (Scrumban) or Gantt (Kanplan) — all in the same project.
+Even better, Helix Plan (formerly Hansoft) lets you combine Kanban with Scrum (Scrumban) or Gantt (Kanplan) — all in the same project.

 Back to top